Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 10. Medieval Festivals in Rothenberg

 Immerse yourself in the Middle Ages and discover why Rothenburg enjoys a reputation as the best preserved medieval old town in Germany while attending the Der Meistertrunk festival.
 Held in May on Pentecost (the seventh Sunday after Easter) this lively four-day festival celebrates the town's salvation from a 17th-century siege with all sorts of medieval flair and pageantry.
 This unique festival includes a medieval parade along the city's famous cobblestone streets and many citizens and visitors dress in medieval costumes to attend parties and performances in the Biergartens.
-The focal point is a reenactment of the legend of Mayor Nusch who in 1631 during the Thirty Years War saved the town by drinking three liters of wine in a single gulp (and you think you learned how to drink in college?!).
+The focal point is a reenactment of the legend of Mayor Nusch who in 1631 during the Thirty Years War saved the town by drinking three liters of wine in a single gulp (and probably took a nap after).

 11. Carnival in Cologne